The Coven-Meyerowitz tiling conditions for 3 prime factors: the even case: Classification results

 As in \cite{LaLo2}, our final result is restricted to the case when $M=p_i^{2}p_j^{2}p_k^{2}$, but some of our methods and intermediate results are valid under weaker assumptions.
-For example, our results on splitting for fibered grids in Section \ref{splitting-fibered} only assume that $M=p_i^{n_i}p_j^{n_j}p_k^{n_k}$ has three distinct prime factors, but not that $n_i=n_j=n_k=2$.
 Ultimately, however, we do need to assume that $n_i=n_j=n_k=2$ in order to complete the proof of (T2).
 In that case, a single application of either the subgroup reduction or the slab reduction brings us to a case when (T2) can be proved using simpler methods.
 It is likely that new multiscale methods will be needed to go beyond this constraint.